 Odysseus and Penelope from The Odyssey.
-Okay, there was the stuff with Circe and Calypso but neither of those was what you could call "voluntary" and he did go to the ends of Earth (and Hell, and back) to get back to Penelope.
+Okay, there was the stuff with Circe and Calypso but neither of those was what you could call 100% consensual (because when a very powerful being that could kill you in a heartbeat wants to sleep with, you, it's smart not to argue, and Odysseus is nothing if not smart) and he did go to the ends of Earth (and Hell, and back) to get back to Penelope.
 That counts for something.
+As does the fact that he turned down immortality for her.
 For her part, Penelope did all she could to hold off the obnoxious suitors and stay faithful to her husband.
+After ten years of devotion to her husband, Penelope feared the worst and asked Artemis to strike her down painlessly, either because she wanted to be Together in Death with Odysseus, or because she knew her suitors would kill her son and force her to choose between them (or not even let her choose), or both.

 Eros and his wife Psyche are an unlikely pair, considering how the vast majority of the Greek pantheon was constitutionally incapable of anything resembling fidelity.
 The story of the origins of their marriage is about trusting and going to great lengths to mend bridges.